TomasHubelbauer/is4a-leaderboard/README.md

 Displays the current .NET GitHub repositories leaderboard position for the [Skoruba.IdentityServer4.Admin](https://github.com/skoruba/IdentityServer4.Admin) repository.

+Releases a new GitHub version each time the position changes.
+Use *Watch Releases* to subscribe to the position change email notifications.

 Remotely, the code runs daily in a GitHub Actions workflow, see [`main.yml`](.github/workflows/main.yml).

 Locally you can run the backend using `npm start` and the frontend using `npm run serve`.

-## To-Do

-### Cut a release each time the position advances

-Add a pipeline step which uses the GitHub API to cut a release each time the position advances.